croquet/worldcore/README.md

 2. commit everything (the next step needs a clean repo)

-3. bump the version (e.g. to `1.0.3`)
+3. bump the version

-        lerna version 1.0.3 --no-push
+        lerna version --no-push

-   This will update all packages to the same version, as well as their dependencies (including in demos, examples, and tutorials).
+   This will allow you to select the next version number, and update all packages to that version, as well as their dependencies (which includes demos, examples, and tutorials, as listed in `lerna.json`).

    We use `--no-push` to get a chance to roll back if needed (undo the version commit and delete the tag).